 - Flood Attenuation Opportunities.
 Guidance for identifying potential projects that enhance the ability of the watershed to absorb and store water:

 - Flood Insurance Rate Maps (FEMA flood hazard maps): Effective (current) maps are available from the FEMA Map Service Center.
-Information about digital mapping projects is on the FEMA mapping status page.
+Information about digital mapping projects is on the FEMA mapping status page for New York.

 - FEMA Mapping Information Platform: Select "Map Viewer" to view FEMA's flood hazard maps.
 The county scale shows the availability of Digital Flood Insurance Rate Maps (DFIRMs), preliminary maps, and Q3 data.
 Note that Q3 data are digitized from paper maps and may be outdated or inaccurate.
 Zoom in to view available data.